 (Academic majors and colleges may specify additional and/or more restrictive requirements.
 There is no second language proficiency requirement for students seeking additional baccalaureate degrees.)

-A student may earn a maximum of 50% of program degree requirements through PLA (excluding the General Education Core), however some academic programs may enforce a lower maximum for PLA credits.
+A student may earn a maximum of 50% of program degree requirements through PLA (excluding the General Education Core), however, some academic programs may enforce a lower maximum for PLA credits.
 The PLA credit awarded for a specific program of study may not be recognized should the student change majors, programs, or transfer to another institution.
 Portfolio and licensure credit may not be applied to the General Education Core.
 Finally, PLA credit may not be awarded for senior theses or projects, thesis hours, dissertation hours, field research, or field professional experience hours.
 To be eligible for PLA, the student must be currently admitted and/or enrolled in the university and in good standing.
-All PLA credit must be awarded prior to the students’ last semester before graduation.
+All PLA credits must be awarded before the student’s last semester before graduation.
 Prior learning credits will be noted on the student’s transcript as having been awarded through PLA.
 Credit through PLA is not recorded as grades on the student’s transcript and does not affect the student’s GPA.

 *Graduate programs will specify if they will accept PLA, what forms of PLA they will accept, and the maximum percentage or number of hours they will accept.

 - Credit through PLA cannot replace a failing grade;

 - Credit may only be awarded for courses applicable to the student’s declared degree plan;

 - A student may not receive credit twice for a course that has been awarded through PLA;